-As of the Liquidation Date, each of the Portfolios will cease its business as a series of the Fund.
-As of the Liquidation Date, all references to the Portfolios in the Prospectus, Summary Prospectuses and SAI shall be removed.
+As of the Liquidation Date, the Portfolio will cease its business as a series of the Fund.
+As of the Liquidation Date, all references to the Portfolio in the Prospectus, Summary Prospectuses and SAI shall be removed.

-Shareholders should consult with their tax advisors for information regarding all tax consequences applicable to their investments and the tax impact of the liquidation of the Portfolios.
+Shareholders should consult with their tax advisors for information regarding all tax consequences applicable to their investments and the tax impact of the liquidation of the Portfolio.